TL;DR (quick summary)

-- This guide shows you how to grow an oak tree from an acorn and documents my 195-day timelapse from tiny seed to young oak tree.
+- This guide shows you how to grow an oak tree from an acorn and documents my 195-day timelapse from tiny seed to young oak.

 - You’ll learn how to cold stratify acorns in the fridge, when to plant them, and how to care for the seedling.

-- The full timelapse video is embedded below – perfect if you like watching trees grow (but faster).
+- The full timelapse video is embedded below.

 Many oak species need a cold period (called stratification) before they germinate.
 In nature that’s winter.
 Indoors, we fake winter with your fridge.